 It took time to get your marriage in a rut.
 It will take time to get your marriage out of a rut.
-Here is a seven-step approach to help the two of you get your marriage out of a rut and to repair your marriage.
+Here is a seven-step approach to help the two of you get your marriage out of a rut and to start repairing it.

 However, there are times when you may find yourselves stuck in stalled traffic speeding along at 20 mph.